top of page

 The noun 'trinket' has its roots in the Old French word 'triengue,' which is believed to be derived from the Late Latin word 'trinca,' meaning 'a thing of little value.'
 Over time, 'trinket' has come to represent small ornaments or decorative items that are often of little practical value or use.
 These objects, although modest in worth, often hold sentimental or aesthetic significance, serving as tokens of remembrance or adornments to enhance personal style and surroundings.
 The etymology of 'trinket' highlights its historical association with items that are cherished for their charm rather than their utility.

-Quiz: Find the meaning of trinket
+Find the correct meaning of the noun trinket:

 Try Again!